orbingol/NURBS-Python/docs/q_a.rst

 NURBS-Python is tested on Python versions 2.7.x and 3.4.x+.
 The core library does not depend on any additional packages or require any compilation steps; therefore, you can run it on a plain python installation as well as on a distribution, such as Anaconda.

+Since Python `2.7.x < <https://www.python.org/dev/peps/pep-0373/>>`_ and `v3.4.x <https://www.python.org/dev/peps/pep-0429/>`_
+are reaching their end-of-life very soon, NURBS-Python project will only support Python 3.5+ starting with v6.0.0.

+Please see the following page for more details: https://python3statement.org/

 Help and Support
 ================